What is a Comprehensive Land use Plan?

-How is a Comprehensive Land Use Plan formulated?
+What is the process in completing a Comprehensive Land Use Plan (CLUP)?

-The Housing and Land Use Regulatory Board prescribes a 12-step process for the formulation of a Comprehensive Land Use Plan.
+The Housing and Land Use Regulatory Board (now the Department of Human Settlements and Urban Development) prescribes a 12-step process for the formulation of a Comprehensive Land Use Plan.

 The process starts with organizing the local government for planning purposes and “ends” with monitoring and evaluation of the plan.